maciekgolx/GamesEngineProject/README.md

 # How it works
 ### Model combined with camera
-A model has been imported from the asset store of a robot. his Model is then rigged to have both hand movements, leg movements and head movements.
+A model has been imported from the asset store of a robot. this Model is then rigged to have both hand movements, leg movements and head movements.
-#### Leg Movement
+##### Leg Movement
 To get the leg movement working,
 I have followed a tutorial to get the legs to move in accordance to the rate of movement of the camera